Waltz Natural Turn

 Lady's R hip is high (sway), hip is also rotated (relative to feet), L hip behind, this is the wind up. for next 1.

-The power for movement on next 1 comes from the end of 3, lowering and then pushing off on standing leg.
+The power for movement on next 1 comes from the end of 3, lowering into L heel and then pushing off on standing leg.
+Use the circular movement action.
+It may feel like moving 'away' from partner when working moving weight onto L heel.

 Count 1: RF fwd | LOD | HT | starts to turn R | Sway(S) | CBM | Start to rise e/o 4

-Shoulder connects down to hip joints, release the joints, then drive the spine.
+Shoulder connects down to hip joints, release the joints, then drive the spine (move weight from heel to center to ball of LF and then push to step RF fwd)

 Do not dance the body forward too quickly.
 Or dance the legs too quickly.